 Erin’s first book, Simple Matters, came out in January, 2016.
 It’s a nod to the growing consensus that living simply and purposefully is more sustainable not only for the environment, but for our own happiness and well-being, too.
 Erin embraces the notion that “living small” is beneficial and accessible to us all—whether we’re renting a tiny apartment or purchasing a three-story house.

-Erin lives in New York City with her husband, James, and daughter, Faye, and son, Silas.
+Erin lives in New York City with her husband, James and their three children.

 Photo by Nicole Franzen.